Heroes of Saint Nicholas

 Every month, we will highlight a person who played a special role in making the National Shrine a reality.
 The gratitude of the Greek Orthodox Church toward these people is truly incalculable.
 We thank them from the bottom of our hearts for what they have done to bring about the miraculous reconstruction of Saint Nicholas.

-This month's Heroes of Saint Nicholas are John and Jimmy Costalas and their Families - Read full announcement
+This month's Hero of Saint Nicholas is John V. Kassimatis - Read full announcement

 Heroes of Saint Nicholas Recipients